Difference Between Dextrose Monohydrate and Dextrose Anhydrous

-Glucose can be divided into: monohydrate glucose and anhydrous glucose according to different manufacturing processes.
+Dextrose can be divided into: monohydrate glucose and anhydrous glucose according to different manufacturing processes.

-Glucose monohydrate: using starch or starch as raw material, the glucose liquid obtained through liquefaction and saccharification, and then refined, concentrated, cooled and crystallized is a product containing clean water.
+Dextrose monohydrate: using starch or starch as raw material, the glucose liquid obtained through liquefaction and saccharification, and then refined, concentrated, cooled and crystallized is a product containing clean water.

 What is Dextrose Monohydrate?

-Glucose monohydrate is the difference in moisture content between glucose anhydrous and glucose, and the difference in moisture content between the two is about 8 points.
+Dextrose monohydrate is the difference in moisture content between glucose anhydrous and glucose, and the difference in moisture content between the two is about 8 points.

 Dextrose monohydrate is divided into food grade glucose and pharmaceutical grade glucose.